FOOD ACCESS & RESOURCES

 Proving low-income school-age children with food for weekends and school breaks.

-Backpack food programs offer families free groceries for weekends and school breaks.
+Backpack food programs offer families groceries for weekends and school breaks.
 Food backpacks include healthy, easy-to-prepare food for kid-friendly meals.
 Through this model, West CAP provides one supplemental supply of weekend food to children in need each week for the Glenwood City School District and the Boyceville Community School District.
 Families must be on or eligible for free or reduced school lunch.
 Contact the school district nurse to participate, October through May:

 Boyceville School District: 715-643-3647